 19 – As much as we love them, sometimes kids try to manipulate us.
 When we communicate – everyone is better off.

 20 – Unnecessary drama hurts learning and everybody’s quality of life.

-You can’t take back some things when they are done our said.
-Our relationships are important so let’s proceed with respect and wisdom.
+You can’t take back some things when they are done, our said.
+But, our relationships are important, so let’s proceed with respect and wisdom.

 21 – I’m a learner too.